ryanartecona/curry.py/README.md

 ### How?

-`curry` curries a function over the number of arguments it requires (which do not specify defaults).
+The `curried` function (also usable as a decorator) curries a function over the number of arguments it requires (which do not specify defaults).
 Optional arguments can be passed at any point in curried application as keywords.

 	>>> @curried
 	... def add(x, y, z=0):